 - 1. Place business with a firm owned or controlled by an employee of Dechra or their family, unless authorised in advance; - 2.
-Engage or be concerned or interested in any other business except by way of investment in shares not exceeding 3% of the equity of a company listed on a stock exchange without prior consent of the Board; - 3.
+Engage or be concerned or interested in any other business except by way of investment in shares not exceeding 3% of the equity of a company listed on a stock exchange without prior consent of the Chief Executive Officer or Chief Financial Officer; - 3.
 Hire or supervise a family member, close personal friend, or someone with whom you are having a sexual relationship; - 4.
 Provide any services to a competitor or potential competitor; or - 5.
 Serve as an officer or member of a board of directors of another business without the approval of your manager.